rodmcnew/RcmUser/README.md

 The User class is the module's main user entity.

+The User class has the properties of:

 - id
- - A unique identifier, by default this is generated on create by the DbUserDataPreparer
+ - A unique identifier, by default this is generated on create by the DbUserDataPreparer.
 - username
- - A unique username
+ - A unique username.
 - password
- - A password, by default this is hashed by the Encryptor on create/update by the DbUserDataPreparer
+ - A password, by default this is hashed by the Encryptor on create/update by the DbUserDataPreparer.
- - The Auth UserAdapter also uses the same Encryptor to authenticate password
+ - The Auth UserAdapter also uses the same Encryptor to authenticate password.
 - state
  - State is used to provide a tag for the users state.
  - There is only one state provided ('disabled'), any other state my be created and utilized as needed.
 - properties
  - An aggregation of arbitrary properties
- - These can be injected into the User objectic by using event listeners for the User data events or the property events.
+ - These can be injected into the User object by using event listeners for the User data events or the property events.
- - These can also be injected directly in the data mappers if you provide you own.
+ - These can also be injected directly in the data mappers if you provide your own.

+ By default, there is a ACL roles property injected for the User.
+This property is the one which is used by this module's ACL.

 #### User DataMapper ####

 The UserDataMapper is an adapter used to populate the User object and store the user data.
 By default this module uses the DoctrineUserDataMapper.
-Any data mapper can be written and configured so that the user may be stored based on your requirements.
+Any data mapper can be written and configured so that the User may be stored based on your requirements.

 ### Authentication ###

+This module uses the ZF2 Authentication libraries.
+This requires it to provide:

+- AuthenticationService
+ - By default, this module uses the ZF2 class without modification.
+ - You may inject your own as required.
+- Adapter
+ - By default, this module uses it's UserAdapter which requires Encryptor and UserDataService.
+ - You may inject your own as required.
+- Storage
+ - By default, this module uses UserSession which is a session storage with $namespace = 'RcmUser', $member = 'user' and the default session container.

 ### ACL ###

+This module utilizes bjyoungblood/bjy-authorize (https://github.com/bjyoungblood/BjyAuthorize) for it's ACL logic.
+This module wraps resources in a root schema and provides data mappers for storage of roles and rules.
+This module also provides a service, controller plug-in and view helper for isAllowed (rcmUserIsAllowed for plug-in and helper)

+One additional feature that is provided is inheriting of resources when the resource is not found.
+To do this we need to provide the resource ('PAGE_X') and its parent ('PAGES).
+We accomplish this by passing 'PAGES.PAGE_X' to isAllowed().
+Our isAllowed override allows the checking of 'PAGE_X' first and if it is not found, we check 'PAGES'.

 Requirements
 ------------